Vaults Explained

 Despite the name, Bonzo Vaults do not lock user funds:

-• Withdrawal from a vault can take place at any time — subject only to temporary "calm periods" for certain vaults, where an automated rebalancing that takes place frequently is required before participants can withdraw.
+Deposits into a vault can take place at any time — subject only to temporary "calm periods" for certain vaults, during periods of underlying asset TWAP (time-weighted average price) volatility.

-• Bonzo Finance does not take custody of any assets; funds are always self-custody and controlled by audited smart contracts; your wallet address is the owner of the vault shares that map to a proportional slice of the vault’s assets.
+Bonzo Finance does not custody any assets — funds are always self-custody and controlled by audited smart contracts; wallet addresses holding a vault's liquidity pool tokens are the owner of vault shares, which map to a proportional slice of the vault’s assets.

-Vaults are designed as medium- to long-term yield tools; the benefits of compounding are often maximally realized when positions are allowed to run through multiple harvest cycles, rather than being entered and exited frequently.
+Vaults are designed as medium to long-term yield tools.
+The benefits of compounding are maximally realized when positions are allowed to run through multiple harvest cycles, rather than being entered and exited frequently.

 Last updated